Victor-Morel/SLR_AI_PPA/Review_protocol.md

 The conflicts were all discussed and solved, sometimes with the help of a third author.
 This process was repeated a second time, screening another 10\% of the papers, at a point that the authors agreed with the consistency of the selection process.

-Based on our RQ and previous preliminary searches when designing the SLR Protocol, we identified a list of nine relevant keywords, i.e., privacy, data protection, assistant, agent, artificial intelligence, machine learning, intelligent, automatic, and personalized.
+Based on our RQs and previous preliminary searches when designing the SLR Protocol, we identified a list of nine relevant keywords, i.e., privacy, data protection, assistant, agent, artificial intelligence, machine learning, intelligent, automatic, and personalized.
 These keywords were used to construct the following search query:

 `(privacy OR "data protection") AND (assistant* OR agent*) AND ("artificial intelligence" OR "machine*learning" OR intelligent OR automat* OR personali*ed)`